Daigengna Duoer

 About:

-Daigengna Duoer (pronounced “dye-gain-na” “door“; she/her/hers) is a Canadian Ph.D. candidate specializing in Buddhism in modern Inner and East Asia.
-She is interested in Buddhism in twentieth-century Inner Mongolia and Manchuria.
-She studies and maps transnational and transregional Buddhist networks in modern East Asia connecting Inner Mongolia, Manchuria, Tibet, Republican China, and Imperial Japan.
+Daigengna Duoer (pronounced “dye-gain-na” “door“; she/her/hers) is a Canadian Ph.D. candidate specializing in Buddhism in modern Inner and East Asia, focusing particularly on Tibeto-Mongolian Buddhism in modern Northeast Asia.
+For her dissertation, she investigates the roles that Tibeto-Mongolian Buddhists played within and beyond the competing nation and empire-building projects that took place in twentieth-century Inner Mongolia and Manchuria.
+Particularly, she studies and maps transnational and transregional Buddhist networks formed by Inner Asian as well as East Asian Buddhists connecting Inner Mongolia, Manchuria, Tibet, Republican China, and Imperial Japan.
 Her main advisor is Professor Vesna Wallace.
 Professor José Cabezón, Professor Kate McDonald (History), and Professor Xiaowei Zheng (History) are on her dissertation committee.

 Daigengna completed both of her H.B.A. in Buddhist Studies and Art History and M.A. in Buddhist Studies at the University of Toronto.